-Details and Findings and Specifications Reference Required or Recommended Actions Standard Details Finding: Standard details 3F and 3G are not appropriate for use on Easy Access Trails due to steepness of approach and turn.
-3F Switchback #1 Climbing Turn Requirement: Identify a 60x60 inches minimum level landing area at switchback turn (currently shown as 1.5x trail width).
-Level landing to be no 3G Switchback #2 Hybrid more than 2% in any direction, except for surfaces other than concrete, asphalt, or boardwalk, that may be up to 5%.
-3H Switchback #3 Requirement: When specifying drain dips , down slope cannot to exceed 12% running slope for more than 10 linear feet.
-Details and Standard Details Requirement : For trails with concrete, asphalt, or board surfaces that may be used as Easy Specifications 3 Roads and Trails (continued) 4D Road Aggregate Surfacing Typical Specifications Trail Aggregate Surfacing Typical Specifications Cross Slope Access Trails, it is required to specify a maximum cross slope no more than 2% (1:48).
-Where surface is other than concrete, asphalt, or boardwalk, it is required to specify a cross slope of no more than 5% (1:20).
-The ABA Standards require a cross slope of no more than 2% except for surfaces other than concrete, asphalt, or boardwalks, which may have up to 5%.
-Standard Details 4D Road Aggregate Surfacing Typical Specifications Trail Aggregate Surfacing Typical Specifications Firm and Stable Surface Requirement: The surface of an Easy Access Trail is required to be firm and stable.
+Details and Specifications Reference Findings and Required or Recommended Actions Standard Details 3F Switchback #1 Climbing Turn 3G Switchback #2 Hybrid 3H Switchback #3 Finding: Standard details 3F and 3G are not appropriate for use on Easy Access Trails due to steepness of approach and turn.
+Recommendation: Identify a 60 by 60-inch minimum level landing area at switchback turn (currently shown as 1.5 times trail width).
+Level landing to be no more than 2% in any direction, except for surfaces other than concrete, asphalt, or boardwalk, that may be up to 5%.
+Recommendation: When specifying drain dips, down slope cannot to exceed 12% running slope for more than 10 linear feet.
+Details and Specifications 3 Roads and Trails (continued) Standard Details 4D Road Aggregate Surfacing Typical Specifications Trail Aggregate Surfacing Typical Specifications Cross Slope Recommendation: For trails with concrete, asphalt, or board surfaces that may be used as Easy Access Trails, specify a maximum cross slope no more than 2% (1:48).
+Where surface is other than concrete, asphalt, or boardwalk, specify a cross slope of no more than 5% (1:20).
+The ABA Standards limit cross slope to no more than 2% for concrete, asphalt, and board surfaces, and to no more than 5% for other surface materials.
+ABA 1017.7.2 Standard Details 4D Road Aggregate Surfacing Typical Specifications Trail Aggregate Surfacing Typical Specifications Firm and Stable Surface Recommendation: The surface of an Easy Access Trail is required to be firm and stable.
 It is not required to be slip-resistant.
 The ABA Standards (Advisory 1017.2 Surface) define a firm trail surface as one that "resists deformation by indentations" and a stable trail surface as one that "is not permanently affected by expected weather conditions and can sustain normal wear and tear from the expected uses between planned maintenance."